Sailboat Hitchhiking: How To Hitch A Ride Around The World

 Pack a pair of practical sailing shoes.
 These should be skid-proof, study, comfortable, and non-staining.

 Having your own lifejacket will stand you in better stead!
 If skippers know you’re bringing your own lifejacket, it will be clear you know what to expect on board.
 That’s extra points towards getting picked if there’s any competition for the ride.
+Also, it is worth purchasing professional sailing bags and covers.

 Take seasickness tablets with you.
 If you know you get seasick, or even if you don’t think you do, seasickness tablets are an essential item to pack.
 If you get unwell while sailing, there will likely be no turning back, so you’ll be feeling unwell until you reach the shore.
 Taking tablets is one of the most effective ways to keep seasickness at bay!